Isle of Wight Guru

 The result is that a) it was once an ideal site for patients recovering from tuberculosis and b) you can grow pretty Mediterranean flowers in the Botanic Gardens.

 It used to be free, but it now charges an entrance fee after those pesky bankers ruined the economy and the Isle of Wight council were forced to gently shove it out of County Hall and left it to fend for itself in the big wide world.
-It’s not hugely expensive though and will appeal to gardeners.
+It costs about £13 and will appeal to gardeners.
+There's also a trail for children.

 St Catherine's Oratory in the South Wight